 For a change of scenery, we headed across Powder Bridge, just north of the castle wall, and then down to Deer Moat.
 We enjoyed walking through the lush meadow where hunting events used to take place.
 From here, we climbed up a path that took us to a circular observation point, offering great views of St. Vitus and the castle.

-Absolutely!
-Prague is definitely a special place that pleasantly surprised us in many ways.
-We instantly fell in love with its beauty and warm welcoming atmosphere.
-Even though we stayed four nights, there were still entire neighbourhoods we didn’t explore.
+Even though we stayed four nights, there were still entire neighbourhoods we didn’t explore because we were so enamoured with the Old Town and Prague’s Lesser Town.
 If we went back, I would love to visit Vyšehrad, Prague’s other castle, and stroll through the gardens on Petrin Hill.

 For more photos and information about Prague, visit Part One of this post: A Walk Through Prague- The Old Town.